Andres42611/Rab/README.md

 The underlying formula driving the statistic has its origins in the scientific publication titled, "Supplementary Materials for 'Mountain gorilla genomes reveal the impact of long-term population decline and inbreeding'" by Yali Xue et al., 2015.
 For an in-depth understanding, the article can be accessed at https://www.science.org/action/downloadSupplement?doi=10.1126%2Fscience.aaa3952&file=xue.sm.pdf.

 ## Command Line Arguments:
+Rab is integrated with a command-line interface, facilitating seamless interaction for its users.
+Below are the arguments to execute the program:
 ### Mandatory Inputs:

 * -v, --vcf: Reference genomic VCF file (unzipped).